 Now be careful with the fact that Rothenburg ob der Tauber is not the only Rothenburg in Germany!
 Avoid arriving in the wrong Rothenburg by double confirming your train/bus to Rothenburg ob der Tauber.

 The town became so popular among (wealthy) Americans before the second world war that it was spared from imminent devastating bombardment because the American general in command remembered Rothenburg from his parents´ postcards and decided that such a marvellous city must not be destroyed.

-Having said that, Rothenburg is a highlight and you should not miss it during in your 1 week Bavaria itinerary.
-A one day trip to Rothenburg is enough to explore the entire town.
+Having said that, Rothenburg is a highlight and you should not miss it during your 1 week Bavaria itinerary.
+A one-day trip to Rothenburg is enough to explore the entire town.

 - Eating a Schneeball